 Derriford Research Facility

-Plymouth University is building a prestigious £14.8 million Derriford Research Research Facility to provide a research-intensive environment for world-leading scientists and their teams to investigate a range of devastating diseases, including:
+Plymouth University is building a prestigious £17 million facility to provide a research-intensive environment to investigate cancer; infection, immunity and inflammation; & neurodegenerative diseases, including:

 Brain tumours, dementia, Parkinson’s, Huntington’s, antibiotic resistance, oral cancer, non-Hodgkins lymphoma, Ebola and bovine tuberculosis.